On the group of automorphisms of Horikawa surfaces: Simple cyclic abelian covers.

 If we denote by $\tau$ an order $n$ automorphism of $X$ such that $f$ can be realized as the quotient of $X$ by the action of $\langle \tau\rangle\simeq \mathbb{Z}_n$, then: \begin{enumerate} \item[i)] $\langle \tau\rangle\simeq \mathbb{Z}_n$ is a normal subgroup of $\text{Aut}(X)$; \item[ii)] $\langle \tau\rangle\simeq \mathbb{Z}_2$ is in the center of $\text{Aut}(X)$ if $n=2$; \item[iii)] $\text{Aut}(X)=\langle \tau\rangle\simeq \mathbb{Z}_n$ if $\text{Aut}(Y,B)=\{1\}$. \end{enumerate} \end{theorem}

-\begin{proof} First of all, it follows from Remark \ref{CanonicalImageSimpleCyclicCover} that the canonical map of $X$ is the composition of $f$ with the map induced by the complete linear system $|K_Y+(n-1)L|$.
-Consequently, the ramification $R=(f^*B)_{\text{red}}$ of $f$ is the set of critical points of the canonical map of $X$.
-Hence, $h(R)=R$ for every $h\in \text{Aut}(X)$ and it follows that
+\begin{proof} First of all, it follows from Remark \ref{CanonicalImageSimpleCyclicCover} that the canonical map $\Phi$ of $X$ is the composition of $f$ with the map $\Psi$ induced by the complete linear system $|K_Y+(n-1)L|$.
+In particular, $\Phi$ has degree $\text{deg}(\Phi)=n$ because $\Psi$ is birational.